From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Method

 \subsubsection{Parameter-Reuse Mechanism}

-Visual priors embedded in DiT serve as a key source of DenseDiT’s effectiveness.
-To preserve these priors, we perform all the processing within the intact latent space, where the visual priors are encoded.
-Specifically, DenseDiT reuses the pretrained VAE from DiT to encode the query image into the same latent space as noisy latent, making it directly compatible with the existing DiT blocks.
+Visual priors in DiT are key to DenseDiT’s effectiveness.
+To preserve them, we perform all the processing in the latent space, where the visual priors are encoded.
+Specifically, DenseDiT reuses the VAE to encode the query image into the same latent space as noisy latent, ensuring compatibility with DiT blocks.
 DenseDiT then employs shared DiT blocks for processing.
 This parameter-reuse mechanism ensures architectural simplicity and low parameter complexity, while maintaining strong compatibility with the pretrained generative backbone.
-Adaptation to the new input (i.e., the query image) is achieved solely through lightweight LoRA~\cite{devalal2018lora} modules, which introduce only 0.1\% additional parameters.
+Adaptation to the new input (the query image) is achieved solely through lightweight LoRA~\cite{hu2022lora} modules, adding only 0.1\% parameters.